What are Uterine Fibroids?

 - Frequent urination or difficulty urinating

 Uterine fibroids are frequently found incidentally during a routine pelvic exam.
-Your doctor may feel irregularities in the shape of your uterus, suggesting the presence of fibroids.
-If you have symptoms of uterine fibroids, your doctor may order an ultrasound.
+Our doctor may feel irregularities in the shape of your uterus, suggesting the presence of fibroids.
+If you have symptoms of uterine fibroids, Dr. Aliabadi may order an ultrasound to look for growths or irregularities in the uterus and surrounding pelvic organs.

-If traditional ultrasound doesn’t provide enough information, your doctor may order other imaging studies, such as magnetic resonance imaging (MRI), hysterosonography, hysterosalpingography, or a hysteroscopy.
+If traditional ultrasound doesn’t provide enough information, we may order other imaging studies, such as X-rays or magnetic resonance imaging (MRI).

-While fibroids are rarely cancerous, they can cause pain and complications to your reproductive system.
+While fibroids are rarely cancerous, they can still cause pain and complications to your reproductive system.

 Enlarged uterus/abdomen